A

 Speed (m/s)

-Power requirement for traction (kW)
+requirement for traction (kW)

 Traction energy per km